rafaelflcerqueira/dispersed-flow-classifier-and-generator/README.md

 # dispersed-flow-classifier-and-generator

 The following code repository contains example scripts on how to use and test a few of the different methodologies described in our Particle Tracking Velocimetry (PTV) algorithm for the analysis of oil drops behaviour in two-phase oil-water dispersions.
-The article detailing the algorithm is available at XXXXXXXXX.
+The article detailing the algorithm is available at https://doi.org/10.1016/j.ijmultiphaseflow.2022.104302.

 # Example_Classification
 This folder contains an example script code used to identify oil drops in two-phase flow dispersed images from https://doi.org/10.1016/j.expthermflusci.2019.03.009.